processing/p5.js/developer_docs/README.md

 ## Examples

-The p5.js reference manual includes [integrated examples](http://p5js.org/examples/).
+The p5.js site includes [integrated examples](http://p5js.org/examples/).
 You can [add more](https://github.com/processing/p5.js-website/wiki/Adding-examples), and there is an issue which lists some [desired examples](https://github.com/processing/p5.js/issues/1954).

 ## Other Ideas